maaz-bin-asad/information-extractor/README.md

 - Clone the repository
 - Create a virtual environment (optional)
+- Put the audio file (.wav extension) in the root folder of the project.
+A sample file is already present
 - Run the following command to install dependencies
 ```
 $ pip install -r requirements.txt